-This is the follow-up part to part 1 of Auth With JWT story.
-Highly recommended to go over that first if you haven’t already.
+This is the follow-up to part 1 of the Auth With JWT story.
+I would highly recommend you go over that first if you haven’t already done so before going over this article.
+That being said, in this part 2, we will talk about the following three high-level sections:

 Challenges: